Drug Screen Testing

 - Specimen testing will be done through the program designated drug-testing laboratory.
 All specimens are to be provided consistent with the protocols and collection procedures established by the designated laboratory.

 - All drug screens are completed using an observed and/or secured dry room technique and following proper chain of custody.

 - Dilute urine may be considered positive and must be repeated as soon as possible.
 Drinking excess fluids prior to a drug screen may lower the specific gravity and creatinine level.
 A low specific gravity/creatinine may invalidate the analysis.
 The following criteria will be implemented for individuals who present with a specific gravity of less than 1.003 and a creatinine level of less than 20 mg/dL:

-1st Dilute - Letter of Concern with a required $100 Administrative Fee is sent to individual.
+1st Dilute - Warning Letter sent to individual

-2nd Dilute - Letter of Concern with a required $150 Administrative Fee is sent to individual.
-Individual must pay for an additional drug test collection and analysis to replace the invalidated analysis.
+2nd Dilute - Individual must pay for an additional drug test collection and analysis to replace the invalidated analysis.

-3rd Dilute - Letter of Concern with a required $200 Administrative Fees is sent to individual.
-Individual must pay for two (2) additional drug test collections and analysis (1 to replace the invalidated analysis and 1 as a consequence).
+3rd Dilute - Individual must pay for two (2) additional drug test collections and analysis (1 to replace the invalidated analysis and 1 as a consequence).

 - The individual is responsible for any and all fees and costs associated with the drug screens.
 All drug screen payments are prepaid and must be postmarked by the 23rd of each month.
 For example, all drug testing fees for July must be in the mail by June 23rd.

 - Checks/money orders for drug screens are to be made payable and sent to:

 Missoula MT 59807